saif-ellafi/foundryvtt-scene-preview/README.md

 Shows the GM a preview image of the scene, on moving the mouse over the scene navigation scenes.

+This was formerly part of **Minimal UI** but it was ripped off for better flexibility and independence.

 ![ScenePreview](sprev.gif)

 ## By JeansenVaars